 - Dodge Ram 3/4 Ton

 - Dodge Ram 1 Ton

-Later down the line, the 24 valve QSB (Quantum System B) engine was used in marine, agricultural, and construction equipment.
+Later down the line, Cummins introduced the 24 valve QSB (Quantum System B) engine.
+The QSB engine was used in marine, agricultural, and construction equipment.

 6BT Cummins: Performance Data

 When the 6BT was first used in the Dodge Ram in 1989 it produced 160 hp @ 2,500 rpm and 400 lb-ft @ 1,600.
 While horsepower was down from the traditional gasoline engine, torque was up by quite a decent amount.
-In the world of trucks torque is really the number that matters.
+In the world of trucks torque is the number that matters.

 In 1994 horsepower for the manual transmission models were increased to 175 horsepower, and torque to 420 lb-ft.
 Then in 1996, the power was increased to 180 horsepower and 420 lb-ft for automatic transmission models.
 Power for manual transmission models was increased to 215 horsepower and 440 lb-ft of torque.

 We wouldn’t have this horsepower/torque chart without CumminsHub, so be sure to check them out!